GamingMakingDave/GMD_IDMode/README.md

 - Download
 - Drag it to your server
 - ensure GMD_IDMode in your server.cfg
-- Set IDMode config.lua and deactivate debug
+- Setup IDMode config.lua and deactivate debug
 - DONE

 have fun with it